MonitorAmbientLight/mal-master/README.md

 8. **Choose the next step:**
    - Once the installation is complete, you can either press "Done" to exit the installer or "Open" to launch the newly           installed app.

-Congratulations!
-You have successfully installed the AmbientLight app on your Android device.
+**Congratulations!** You have successfully installed the MAL app on your Android device.
 You can now use the app and explore its features.

-**Note:** Installing APK files from untrusted sources can pose a security risk to your device.
-Make sure to download APK files only from reputable sources and exercise caution when enabling installation from unknown sources.

 # Quick Start Guide: Starting the MAL and MAL Remote App